chloeelim/chloeelim/README.md

 I'm Chloe, a Year 3 Computer Science student at NUS.

 I like building things and solving problems, particularly in the space of using tech for social good.
-I work mostly on web development projects, with the aim of building user-centric apps designed with people in mind, for people.
+I work mostly on web development projects, with the aim of building user-centric apps designed with people in mind, for people :)

 ---